domapic/domapic-service/README.md

 This command will display last logs of server, and will continue displaying logs until CTRL-C is pressed.

-Server logs are managed by [PM2][pm2-url] when using CLI, so, it is recommended to install [_PM2 log rotate_][pm2-log-rotate-url] to avoid pm2 logs file growing too much.
+Service process and logs are managed by [PM2][pm2-url] when using CLI, so, it is recommended to install [_PM2 log rotate_][pm2-log-rotate-url] to avoid pm2 logs file growing too much.

-Server logs are saved too into a daily file.
+Service logs are saved too into a daily file.
 These files are rotated automatically and only last ten days files are kept.
 You´ll find these files in the `~/.domapic/[module-name]/logs` folder.

 [domapic-logo-image]: http://domapic.com/assets/domapic-logo.png